-Want to stay up to date with interesting changes to the law?
-This is the place to come.
-However, it is for general information only and does not take the place of hiring a lawyer.
-If you would like us to act for you, please email email@example.com or give us a call on (03) 9111 5660.
+Please note, our blog contains general information only and is not intended as legal advice.
+If you would like us to assist you, please email email@example.com or give us a call on (03) 9111 5660.

 ‘Unfair’ terms in gym membership agreements: Gym membership contract documents must be carefully drafted to be considered ‘fair’ under the Australian Consumer Law, so that important terms can be enforced, and your business is protected against non-payment and other breach of contract.
 The membership agreement must be clear and concise, … Continue reading

 The sale of organic produce is a growing commercial market, so if you’re ready to sell your organic supermarket, you should have good bargaining power and a selection of potential purchasers in the current economic climate.
 Ensure your prospective buyer can secure the finance to purchase your business, assess the … Continue reading

 Casual workers can be covered by unfair dismissal laws under the Fair Work Act, if they are long-term casual workers who have an expectation of continued employment.
 The casual worker in question must have worked in the role for at least 6 months or more, be able to show they … Continue reading

 It’s so exciting when a small business is ready to sign its first lease.
 But unlike residential leases, which are largely the same, retail/commercial leases can vary hugely.
 The devil is in the detail.
 A lease can be both your biggest expense and one of your most valuable business assets, … Continue reading